anooruddh/devops/k8s-readme.md

 **Exists**—Pod must include a label with the specified key (the value isn’t important).
 When using this operator, the values field should not be specified.

-**NotIn**—Label’s value must not match any of the specified values.

-**Exists**—Pod must include a label with the specified key (the value isn’t important).
-When using this operator, the values field should not be specified.

 **DoesNotExist**—Pod must not include a label with the specified key.
 The values property must not be specified.

 ## Kubernetes supports two type of selectors −